Skip to content

 • Large outputs support --limit, --offset, or filters.

-• Default to idempotent behavior: repeated runs should not create unrelated diffs.
+• Default to idempotent behavior: repeated runs SHOULD NOT create unrelated diffs.

 Dependencies and runners

-Scripts should pin dependencies that affect results.
+Scripts SHOULD pin dependencies that affect results.
 Recommended forms:

 bash